 2. Replace Your Windows

 Windows and doors should be airtight.
-If you cannot replace the weatherstripping or repair damaged windows, consider upgrading to ENERGY STARⓇ certified windows for optimal performance and energy savings.
+If you cannot replace the weatherstripping or repair damaged windows, consider upgrading to ENERGY STARⓇ certified windows for excellent performance and energy savings.
 Visible damage, increased energy bills and noticeable outdoor noise are additional signs you may need to replace your windows.

 3. Inspect Your HVAC System